dpa1mer/arff/README.md

     ```
     for a sufficiently large value of `n`.

-The following two scripts display comparisons to previous work.
+The following three scripts display comparisons to previous work.
 These require a patched version of the code released with [Ray et al. 2016].
 To avoid any possible copyright issues, we are not including this code in this public release.
 Please contact the authors if you need it.

+- `ProjectionComparison` generates figures like Figure 4 in the paper.

 - `ConvergenceComparisons` generates figures like Figures 5 and 6 in the paper:
   ```matlab